ralfkonrad/quantlib_for_maven/README.md

 interface.
 The language binding allows you to seamlessly integrate QuantLib functionality into your Java projects.

+This project and its maven module `io.github.ralfkonrad.quantlib_for_maven:quantlib` does not add any functionality to the existing ones in QuantLib and QuantLib-SWIG but makes them available including the native libraries for Linux, macOS and Windows.

 ## Introduction

 QuantLib is a widely-used library for quantitative finance that provides a comprehensive set of